marieevensen/JwlryWebshop/README.md

 # JwlryWebshop

-In this project we learned about using Sanity, and retrieve data from this external source.
+In this project I learned about using Sanity, and retrieve data from this external source.
 I really recommend using Sanity.

 I made a webstore called Jwlry.
 In this store i retrieved the products from Sanity.